balasaheb078/MultimodalResponseAssistant/README.md

 3. **The assistant will respond both in text and voice format.**

+## Limitations

+- **Voice Response Latency**: The voice output process may be slower due to the time required to generate the text-to-speech file and play it using `pygame`.
+This could be noticeable, especially for longer responses.

+- **API Key Handling**: The API key is currently hardcoded, which is not secure.
+It's recommended to use environment variables or a secure configuration method.

+- **Chat History Growth**: Over time, the chat history might grow large, which could affect the performance.
+Consider managing or truncating old entries for long sessions.

 ## Note

 - **API Key**: Replace the `api_key` variable in the script with your Google API key.